Chart Color Schemes

 Berkshire Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for areas covered by this data.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by 183 persons to 2041, reflecting a total increase of 6.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 188 persons to 2041 based on aggregated SA2-level projections, reflecting reflecting an increase of 6.9% in total over the 17 years.

 Frequently Asked Questions - Population